-“It can be unsettling and concerning to find a number of dead fish,” said Tom Burri, limnology consultant with the Minnesota Department of Natural Resources who deals with water quality issues related to fisheries.
-“We hope people will help us out by reporting dead fish right away so we can determine if an investigation is needed.”
+“People tend to be concerned when they find dead fish, and they can help by reporting what they see right away,” said Tom Burri, limnology consultant with the Minnesota Department of Natural Resources who deals with water quality issues related to fisheries.
+“Reporting dead fish helps us determine whether an investigation is needed.”

 If there is an immediate threat to life or property, call 911 first.
-For general information requests, people can also contact area DNR fisheries offices, but this is not the best way to report fish kills.
+For general information, people can also contact area DNR fisheries offices, but this is not the best way to report fish kills.

-In spring and summer, groupings of dead fish are usually the result of a common bacterial infection referred to as columnaris.
+In mid-spring and summer, groupings of dead fish usually are the result of a common bacterial infection referred to as columnaris.
 Columnaris tends to affect fish as water temperatures warm and fish are stressed from the energy they spent on spawning.
 Columnaris infections can kill sunfish, crappies and bullheads, and occasionally, largemouth bass and northern pike.

 Most fish diseases and infection issues found in nature tend to be concentrated in fish of a specific species and size range.
 In contrast, when an individual observes dead fish of vastly different sizes and from multiple species, human activity is a more likely a cause.